scriptnull/vishnubharathi.codes/source/_posts/migrated-my-old-blog-posts-from-medium.md

 But at least for me, the reason I write these blog post is for fun.
 So I intend to keep it free by hosting it myself.
 This is a migration that I wanted to do for a long time, and finally I am able to partially complete it.

 Why partially? because there is still some images on this blog, which are hosted on some other sites like medium CDN or Github CDN.
-That is still remaning.
+That is still remaining.

 At least, I was able give my old content it's real shelter today!
 (Most of them were from 2017)